Leo-2807/Writeups/HackTheBox/beep.md

 Again nothing that can be useful

-Opening the webpage on port 80 we find a login page of elastix Using searchsploit to search for exploits for elastix
+Opening the webpage on port 80 we find a login page of elastix but we do not have the username and password yet Using searchsploit to search for exploits for elastix

 ```